Spidy394/Spidy394/README.md

 ## 🌟 Projects
 I'm working on a project to practice and apply my coding skills.:

-📌 **[Let-Us-C](https://github.com/Spidy394/Let-us-C.git)** : I am building this repo along side my friend [Souvik Nath](https://github.com/souvik3069), where we are solving the exercies of the book "Let Us C" sidewise learning C and understanding the uses of git and github also.
+📌 **[Let-Us-C](https://github.com/Spidy394/Let-us-C.git)** : I am building this repositorie along side my friend [Souvik Nath](https://github.com/souvik3069), where we are solving the exercies of the book "Let Us C" sidewise learning C and understanding the uses of git and github also.

 #### 🧧 Feel free to explore my repositories to see more of my work!